Anatomy of Freedom

 Synopsis

-Will Fred gain the freedom he longs for or discover a secret much more sinister than anyone could imagine?
+Will Fred gain the freedom he longs for or uncover a more unexpected secret than anyone could imagine?

-Praise for the author’s debut, Women’s Prize for Fiction longlisted Life of a Banana:
+- Praise for author’s debut novel, Women’s Prize for Fiction finalist The Life of a Banana:

 ‘Revealing in its exploration of cultural and generational conflicts and moving in its optimism.’ — The Guardian, UK